knikos/cnr-sandbox/examples/k8s/README.md

 ## Local kubernetes environment
 Kubernetes can also be run locally.
 This is usually only needed for development.
-In fact, for "normal" caminogo testing and work, it shouldn't be necessary to run a local kubernetes cluster.
+In fact, for "normal" camino-node testing and work, it shouldn't be necessary to run a local kubernetes cluster.
 However, for developing the integration in this repository, it is highly recommended as it speeds up development time.

 To run a local kubernetes environment: